 Remind Kids of the Magic in Winter

-If you peruse the Facebook post, one other thing will pop right out at you: The photos of kids are all the same—pretty joyful.
-Sure, we’re less likely to share photos of bummed-out kids, but also, smaller humans just focus on what’s joyful better than we do.
+If you peruse last year's Facebook post, one other thing will pop right out at you: The photos of kids are all the same—pretty joyful.
+Sure, we’re less likely to share photos of bummed-out kids, but also, smaller humans often focus on what’s joyful better than we do.